scribe-security/docs/docs/integrating-scribe/ci-integrations/github/github-actions/action-bom.md

 </details>

 <details>
-  <summary> Attest and verify evidence on OCI (SBOM, SLSA) </summary>
+  <summary> Attest and verify evidence on OCI SBOM </summary>

 Store any evidence on any OCI registry. <br />
-Support storage for all targets and both SBOM and SLSA evidence formats.
+Support storage for all targets and both SBOM formats.

 > Use input variable `format` to select between supported formats. <br />
 > Write permission to `oci-repo` is required.